mattldawson/dts/docs/integration/resources.md

 database containing many files of different sorts, and you probably want to make it easier for researchers to access (and cite!) the data in these files.

-In order for a file to be made available to users of BER's Data Transfer System (DTS), it must have a unique identifier by which users can refer to it.
+In order for a file to be made available to users of the Data Transfer System (DTS), it must have a unique identifier by which users can refer to it.
 The file's name is probably not unique, so it's not an appropriate identifier.
 Unique file identifiers are such a basic need that your organization probably